javalin/website/pages/docs/docs.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ### Validator Nullability
-If you want a nullable value, you can use `getOrNull()` instead of just `get()`.
+If null is a valid value for your parameter, you can use `getOrNull()` instead of `get()`.

 ### Validator Error Collection
 By default when accessing a value that has failed checks it will throw an exception on the first failed check.
 If you instead want to collect all failures (such as to return errors to be displayed on a form) you can access them with `errors()` which returns a map where the key is the value being checked (the param value in the case of headers, query params and path values) and the value is a list of error messages.